 How to Diagnose Power Supply Problems in Your Computer

-To diagnose power supply problems in your computer, it's essential to understand the basics of how a power supply unit (PSU) functions and the common symptoms of a failing or failed PSU.
-The power supply is a critical component that converts AC power from the mains to DC power for the computer's components, such as the CPU, motherboard, and peripherals.
-A malfunctioning PSU can cause a range of issues, from random shutdowns and system crashes to complete system failure.
+To diagnose power supply problems in your computer, it's essential to understand the role of the power supply unit (PSU) and its components.
+The PSU is responsible for converting Alternating Current (AC) power from the mains to Direct Current (DC) power for the computer's components.
+A malfunctioning PSU can cause a range of issues, from system crashes and shutdowns to complete failure of the computer.
+In this article, we'll delve into the steps and techniques for diagnosing power supply problems, helping you identify and potentially fix issues with your computer's power supply.

 Identifying Symptoms of Power Supply Problems

-Safety Precautions
+Safety Precautions and Considerations

-▪ Suggested Posts ▪
+Suggested Posts

 How to Diagnose RAM Issues in Your Computer